dandavies99/materials-informatics-tools/README.md

 - **Competing phase generator:** Read in a list of pymatgen structures and find likely decomposition products.
 These can then be exported as a reduced set of structures necessary to calculate to get reliable E_hull values for the original set of structures.

+- **Get all structure IDs:** Use the MP API to make a query and save a list of MPIDs for future use.

+- **VASP input generator:** Use pymatgen to generate sets of VASP input files for a list of structures.

 ## Materials Project API
 Much of the code relies on programmatic access to the Materials Project.
 It is recommended to add this as an environemnt variable, e.g. in your `~/.bash_profile`/`~/.bashrc`: `export MP_API_KEY=xxxxxxxxxxxxxx`.
 In doing so, the scripts should work as-is.